Humidity Sensor: Classification, Package and Application

 I Classification

-There are mainly two types of humidity sensors: resistive and capacitive.
+There are mainly two types of humidity sensors: resistive and capacitive, though modern developments have introduced additional technologies including optical and thermal conductivity sensors.

 Resistive Humidity Sensors

 The substrate is covered with a film made of a humidity-sensitive material.
-When the water vapor in the air is adsorbed on the humidity-sensitive film, the resistivity and resistance value of the element will change.
-Using this feature, we can measure the humidity.
+When water vapor in the air is adsorbed on the humidity-sensitive film, the resistivity and resistance value of the element change.
+Using this characteristic, we can measure humidity.

-There are many types of resistive humidity sensors, such as metal oxide resistive humidity sensors, silicon resistive humidity sensors, ceramic resistive humidity sensors, etc. The main advantages of resistive humidity sensors are high sensitivity, good product interchangeability, fast response speed, small hysteresis of humidity, easy manufacturing, easy to achieve miniaturization and integration, and its accuracy is generally lower than that of humidity sensitive resistors.
+There are many types of resistive humidity sensors, including metal oxide resistive humidity sensors, silicon resistive humidity sensors, and ceramic resistive humidity sensors.
+The main advantages of resistive humidity sensors are high sensitivity, good product interchangeability, fast response speed, small hysteresis of humidity, ease of manufacturing, and suitability for miniaturization and integration.
+However, their accuracy is generally lower than that of capacitive humidity sensors, and they may experience drift over time.

 Figure 1.
 Schematic View of Resistive Humidity Sensor